huggingface/unity-api/README.md

 After installation, the Hugging Face API wizard should open.
 If not, open it by clicking "Window" > "Hugging Face API Wizard".

 1. Enter your API key.
 Generate keys at: https://huggingface.co/settings/profile
-2. Test the API configuration by sending a query.
+2. Test the API key.
 3. Optionally, update the endpoints to use different models.

 ### Example Scene